DigitalCommons/land-explorer-front-end/docs/how-to-add-a-new-layer.md

 #### 6. Wire it into LandExplorer

-**src/data/mapSources.ts** - two changes needed:
+**src/data/mapSources.ts**:
-1. Append the <username.tileset ID> to the hardcoded composite URL on line 14 `mapbox://joolzt.ay7acj73,...existing-ids...,username.tilesetId`
+Append the <username.tileset ID> to the hardcoded composite URL `mapbox://joolzt.ay7acj73,...existing-ids...,username.tilesetId`

 **src/components/map/MapLandDataLayers.tsx** - two changes needed:
-1. Append the <username.tileset ID> to the hardcoded composite URL on line 14 `mapbox://joolzt.ay7acj73,...existing-ids...,username.tilesetId`
+1. Append the <username.tileset ID> to the hardcoded composite URL `mapbox://joolzt.ay7acj73,...existing-ids...,username.tilesetId`

 2. Add a `Layer` after the existing ones.
 You can match on certain fields to style them differently.
 See the example matching on `flood-risk-level`: